worthingtonse/WEST-Protocol/E. Authentication Services.md

 # P'OWN SUM
 The client must add up all of the AN numbers to get a sum.
 Then it includes all the SNs of the tokens that are part of the equation.
-The PAN

-Note: 'Pown Sum' must be performed before calculating and setting new ANs.

-Note 2:  In *_sum commands 'summarizing' is in fact bitwise XOR.
-It is not simple addition with overflow ignored.
+Steps for calculating the XOR-ed sum are the same as for the DetectSum service.

 ```hex